 With eyebrow horns a little over one meter long, a full grown triceratops was a force to be reckoned with, an animal that even T. rex would think twice about attacking…

-This was Triceratops, this has been me, and you’ve been reading Palaeontology Made Easy.
+This was Triceratops, this has been me, and you’ve been reading Dinosaurs Made Easy.